zhentian-wan/wolt-assignment-zhentian/README.md

 Following the Domain Driven Design:

-Since assignment app is simple, there is only one **Smart** component: App.txs.
+Since assignment app is simple, there is only one **Smart** component: App.tsx.

 src/components: **Domain layer.** contain TimeTable component & its model parser functions